ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 {: pre}

-## Upgrading from a Read-only Replica
+## Upgrading from a read-only replica
 {: #upgrading-replica}

 Upgrade by [configuring a read-only replica](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas).
 Provision a read-only replica with the same database version as your deployment and wait while it replicates all of your data.
-Once your deployment and its replica are synced, promote and upgrade the read-only replica to a full, stand-alone deployment running the new version of the database.
+When your deployment and its replica are synced, promote and upgrade the read-only replica to a full, stand-alone deployment running the new version of the database.
 To perform the upgrade and promotion step, use a POST request to the [`/deployments/{id}/remotes/promotion`](https://cloud.ibm.com/apidocs/cloud-databases-api#promote-read-only-replica-to-a-full-deployment) endpoint with the version that you want to upgrade to in the body of the request.

 This request looks like:
 ```sh